Getting Started

 We use the following major packages:

-packages and some other minor ones:
+The following command uses pip to install these python packages and some other minor ones:

 pip install torch torchvision numpy matplotlib tqdm pandas scikit-learn requests validators openpyxl